-14.5.1 The Central Bedfordshire and Luton Strategic Transport Model 2017 (CBLTM) is a key transport planning tool to inform current and future transport patterns and demand across Central Bedfordshire.
-It can test the impact of development on the transport network and determine what, if any, mitigation would be required to accommodate that level of development.
+14.5 The Central Bedfordshire and Luton Strategic Transport Model the transport network and determine what, if any, mitigation would be required to accommodate that level of development.
 It will also be used in the validation and bidding process for funding future transport schemes.